3 Day Kuala Lumpur Itinerary: The Ultimate Weekend in Malaysia

 Morning

-After the park, head to the Islamic Arts Museum Malaysia, which is one of the best museums in Southeast Asia.
-The museum is well-organized and includes displays of Islamic architecture, textiles, ceramics, and calligraphy.
+Afterward, head to the Islamic Arts Museum Malaysia, which ended up being one of my favorite museums in Southeast Asia.
+The museum has exhibits covering architecture, ceramics, textiles, calligraphy, and more.

 Lunch